wazzamatazz/json-time-series-extractor/README.md

 - `pressure`: `1020.99`
 - `acceleration`: `"{ \"x\": -0.876, \"y\": 0.516, \"z\": -0.044 }"`

 In this circumstance, it is desirable to recursively process the nested object and emit a sample for each of the sub-properties.
 This can be done by setting the `Recursive` property on `TimeSeriesExtractorOptions` to `true`.
-When recursive mode is enabled, the `{$prop}` replacement in the key template consists of a delimited list of all of the property names that were traversed from the root object to current property.
-The `PathSeparator` property on `TimeSeriesExtractorOptions` defines the delimeter to use (default: `/`).
+If the `PathSeparator` property on `TimeSeriesExtractorOptions` is configured to anything other than `/`, the path delimiters in the `{$prop}` substitution value will be replaced with the specified `PathSeparator`.

 With recursive mode enabled, the same JSON above would result in 5 samples being emitted: